Continuing Education Activity

 Nasal contusions and swelling are primarily treated with the application of ice.
 Septal hematomas should be drained and packing applied.
 Traumatic epistaxis generally resolves with ice and pressure, though thrombogenic or vasoconstrictive agents (such as oxymetazoline), cauterization, or packing may be needed.

 Auricular hematomas should be drained and covered with a pressure dressing.
 Ruptured tympanic membranes without other otic injuries, with small areas of perforation (less than 25-33% tympanic membrane area), and minimal hearing loss, can be followed in the clinic by a primary care provider.
 Patients with moderate hearing loss or large tympanic membrane defects should follow up with otolaryngology in the clinic within four weeks.
-Guidelines on keeping the ear dry while the tympanic membrane heals (such as no swimming, and care while bathing) should be discussed with the patient, parent, and guardian.
+Guidelines on keeping the ear dry while the tympanic membrane heals (such as no swimming and care while bathing) should be discussed with the patient, parent, and guardian.
 Antibiotic ear drops, such as ciprofloxacin, can be prescribed for perforations occurring with water contamination.

-Management of dental injuries, including fractures and avulsions, are discussed elsewhere.
+Management of dental injuries, including fractures and avulsions, is discussed elsewhere.
 However, a few caveats are important for pediatric patients.
-Pediatric patients undergo a series of tooth eruptions, first primary (deciduous, “baby teeth”), and then secondary (permanent, “adult teeth”).
+Pediatric patients undergo a series of tooth eruptions, first primary (deciduous, “baby teeth”) and then secondary (permanent, “adult teeth”).
 Avulsed secondary teeth may be re-implanted and splinted in place.
 However, primary teeth should not be re-implanted if completely avulsed, as this can damage the formation of the underlying permanent tooth.
 In the outpatient setting, a dentist will generally review the exam and radiographs of the affected area to decide if spacing or orthodontics are needed to maintain adequate spacing to allow for the natural eruption of the secondary tooth at the affected area.

 Evaluation and treatment of burns are covered elsewhere in StatPearls.
-In general, patients with facial or electrical burns, as well as those with multiple traumatic injuries, should be transferred to a trauma or burn center or close outpatient follow up with a burn specialist.
+In general, patients with facial or electrical burns, as well as those with multiple traumatic injuries, should be transferred to a trauma or burn center or close outpatient follow-up with a burn specialist.
 Isolated oral commissure burns, despite being electrical burns, do not necessitate transfer to a burn center.

 Comprehensive approaches to eye trauma are discussed elsewhere in StatPearls.
 In general, ophthalmology should be consulted for any traumatic eye injury with associated vision deficit, particularly if globe rupture, extra-ocular muscle entrapment, or retrobulbar hematoma is suspected.

 Facial trauma in children can be associated with additional sites of both minor and severe injury, especially in high-energy blunt force trauma such as motor vehicle collisions.
-It is also essential to consider high-risk situations that lead to the trauma, such as assault or neglect (including lack of supervision leading to self-injurious behavior).
+It is also essential to consider high-risk situations that lead to trauma, such as assault or neglect (including lack of supervision leading to self-injurious behavior).

 Specific injuries to consider during the evaluation of pediatric facial trauma include: